The adventures of selkie THE Fox: World's end

 “But gave up.”

 “We couldn’t find her!
 And if you read my thoughts one more time, I’ll rip out your goddamned throat.”
 She stalked closer to him.
-The man gazed upon with a low, haunted frown.
+The man gazed at her with a low, haunted frown.

 “We both know you won’t.”